hszhoushen/biaobai/README.md

 The names are required to be change accordingly:

-hername = "The girl you want to say love to" myname = "Your name"
+hername = "The girl you want to express your feelings to"

+myname = "Your name"

 Detailed information can be found in Zhihu.